RishabKr15/Netflix-Movies-and-TV-Shows-Clustering/README.md

 ### Exploratory Data Analysis (EDA)

-EDA was conducted to understand content distribution, trends, and relationships within the dataset.
+* EDA was conducted to understand content distribution, trends, and relationships within the dataset.
 Key analyses included:

-Distribution of movies vs. TV shows
+* Distribution of movies vs. TV shows

-Most common genres and directors
+* Most common genres and directors

-Content availability by country
+* Content availability by country

-Trends in content release over the years
+* Trends in content release over the years

 These insights helped shape feature engineering for clustering.

 ### Clustering Approach
-To create meaningful clusters, we employed NLP and machine learning techniques:
+ * To create meaningful clusters, we employed NLP and machine learning techniques:

 * Text Vectorization:

-TF-IDF Vectorizer was applied to categorical and textual attributes (director, cast, country, genre, rating, and description) to convert them into numerical representations.
+* TF-IDF Vectorizer was applied to categorical and textual attributes (director, cast, country, genre, rating, and description) to convert them into numerical representations.

 * Dimensionality Reduction:

-* Principal Component Analysis (PCA) was used to reduce high-dimensional feature space, improving clustering efficiency.
+* Truncated SVD was used to reduce high-dimensional feature space, improving clustering efficiency.

-* Clustering Algorithms Used:
+### Clustering Algorithms Used:

-K-Means Clustering
+* K-Means Clustering

-Agglomerative Hierarchical Clustering
+* Agglomerative Hierarchical Clustering

-Choosing the Optimal Number of Clusters:
+### For Choosing the Optimal Number of Clusters:

-Elbow Method (Inertia-based evaluation)
+* Elbow Method (Inertia-based evaluation)

-Silhouette Score (Cluster quality assessment)
+* Silhouette Score (Cluster quality assessment)

-Dendrogram Analysis (Hierarchical clustering structure)
+* Dendrogram Analysis (Hierarchical clustering structure)

 ### Recommendation System
-A content-based recommendation system was developed using:

-Cosine Similarity Matrix: Measures similarity between content based on clustered feature vectors.
+A content-based recommendation system was developed using Cosine Similarity Matrix that measures similarity between content based on clustered feature vectors.
 Personalized Suggestions: The system suggests movies/TV shows based on user viewing history and content similarity.
 This enhances the Netflix user experience by offering tailored recommendations.

 ### Conclusion